 "This exhibition is a 'tour de force' of the history of the most-banned, most-debated, best-selling book of all time."

-─Steve Green, President, Hobby Lobby, World's largest privately owned arts and crafts retailer
+Steve Green, President, Hobby Lobby, World's largest privately owned arts and crafts retailer

 OKLAHOMA CITY, March 31, 2011─Some 200 business, government, academic and religious leaders gathered this evening at the Vatican Embassy (Apostolic Nunciature of the Holy See) as Hobby Lobby President Steve Green announced a worldwide traveling exhibition launching from the Oklahoma City Museum of Art May 16-Oct.
 16.

-In this year marking the 400th anniversary of the King James Bible, an unusual collaboration between one of America's top family retailers, scholars worldwide and religious leaders from across the spectrum has emerged to explore, share and pioneer discoveries around the world's most-translated, best-selling book.
+th anniversary of the King James Bible, an unusual collaboration between one of America's top family retailers, scholars worldwide and religious leaders from across the spectrum has emerged to explore, share and pioneer discoveries around the world's most-translated, best-selling book.

 "What better time than now to explore and experience this Book that has altered history, shaped cultures, inspired minds and changed lives?" said Green.